 Step 4.
 Complete the Online Visa Application

-After clearing the previous steps, you must complete the Application for Immigrant Visa and Alien Registration, or Form DS-260, in the CEAC platform.
-Don’t forget to print the confirmation page after submission to bring to your interview.
-If you’re immigrating with family members, they must complete separate DS-260 forms.
-We recommend that you ensure you fill in the correct information in the form with no misspellings to avoid mishaps while processing your work visa application.
+For an employment-based immigrant visa, you must complete the Application for Immigrant Visa and Alien Registration, or Form DS-260, through CEAC.
+Print the confirmation page after submission and bring it to your visa interview.
+If eligible family members are immigrating with you, each person must complete a separate DS-260.
+Review your information carefully before submitting the form to avoid delays.

 Step 5.
 Collect and Submit Your Documents